Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ### 3.4.
 CryptoCommodity as Currency

 Quantity Theory of Money does not reconciliate well with crypto.
-As Hayek said
+As Hayek claimed

 > The quantity theory presupposes that there is only one kind of money in circulation within a given territory, the quantity of which can be ascertained by counting its homogeneous (or near-homogeneous) units".
 This is not the case for private money issued in a competence reguime.